Abdullah-cyberpunk/Abdullah-cyberpunk/README.md

 <!-- Proudly created with GPRM ( https://gprm.itsvg.in ) -->

-## 💫 About Me:
+💫 About Me

-Full Stack Developer and Polyglot Programmer:<br>I am a dedicated programmer and advance learner <br>building a robust foundation in software engineering and<br> system design I bridge the gap between low level performance <br>and modern web scalability by mastering a new <br>diverse array of languages and frameworks<br><br>Technical Proficiencies:<br>Languages: Python, C++, Java and Javascript.<br>Frontend Frameworks: Next.js, react, tailwind CSS.<br>Backend Frameworks: Larawell, java (Spring Boot), Python (Fast API/Django)<br>Database: MySQL, MongoDB.<br>Systems: DSA, OOP.<br><br>Goal:<br>my goal is on writing optimised reusable code and <br>understanding how the system functions from the hardware <br>level up to the user interference I am currently open to <br>collaboration on open source projects and full stack challenges<br>
+I am a Full Stack Developer and Polyglot Programmer with a strong commitment to continuous learning and technical excellence.
+I am building a solid foundation in software engineering and system design, with a focus on bridging the gap between low-level performance and modern web scalability.

+I enjoy mastering diverse programming languages and frameworks, and I strive to understand how systems work—from the hardware level all the way up to user-facing applications.

+---

+🛠️ Technical Proficiencies

+🔹 Programming Languages

+Python

+C++

+Java

+JavaScript

+🔹 Frontend Technologies

+React

+Next.js

+Tailwind CSS

+🔹 Backend Technologies

+Laravel (PHP)

+Spring Boot (Java)

+FastAPI (Python)

+Django (Python)

+🔹 Databases

+MySQL

+MongoDB

+🔹 Core Concepts & Systems

+Data Structures & Algorithms (DSA)

+Object-Oriented Programming (OOP)

+---

+🎯 Goals

+Write optimized, reusable, and maintainable code

+Gain a deep understanding of systems from hardware to software layers

+Continuously improve problem-solving and architectural skills

+Collaborate on open-source projects and full-stack development challenges

+---

+📌 Always learning, always building.